huangchaoxing/huangchaoxing.github.io/_pages/about.md

  **News**
    * One paper is accepted to IJCNN 2021
    * From August 2021, I will join the Department of Imaging and Interventional Radiology at the Chinese University of Hong Kong as a PhD student.
-Time to lern how to      build cool MRI system !
+Time to learn how to      build cool MRI system !